ROMA-AI-Lab/ROMA-AI-Lab.github.io/content/people/xiangguo-sun.md

 ### Industrial Impact

-- **Heterogeneous Hypergraph Model**
-  His heterogeneous hypergraph model was adopted as a **standard algorithm** in the open-source graph computing framework **EasyGraph**, demonstrating both theoretical novelty and community recognition.
+- His heterogeneous hypergraph model was adopted as a **standard algorithm** in the open-source graph computing library **EasyGraph**, demonstrating both theoretical novelty and community recognition.

-- **Universal Graph Prompting Paradigm**
-  He pioneered the **Universal Graph Prompting** paradigm, achieving performance **surpassing AlphaFold-Multimer** in protein complex structure prediction, showing excellent cross-domain generalization potential.
+- He pioneered the **Universal Graph Prompting** paradigm, achieving performance **surpassing AlphaFold-Multimer** in protein complex structure prediction, showing excellent cross-domain generalization potential.

-- **ProG: Open-source Toolkit**
-  He led the development of **ProG**, an open-source graph prompting toolkit widely used as a benchmarking standard, with **560+ GitHub stars**.
+- He led the development of **ProG**, an open-source graph prompting toolkit widely used as a benchmarking standard, with **560+ GitHub stars**.

-- **Public Security Intelligence Systems**
-  His algorithms serve as **core components** in intelligent public security systems in Nanjing and Jiangsu Province, supporting large-scale criminal investigation and intelligence analysis.
+- His algorithms serve as **core components** in intelligent public security systems in Nanjing and Jiangsu Province, supporting large-scale criminal investigation and intelligence analysis.

-- **COVID-19 Analytics Platform**
-  During the pandemic, his models supported an enterprise-level **grid-based COVID-19 analytics system**, generating substantial social and economic value.
+- During the COVID-19 pandemic, his models supported an enterprise-level **grid-based COVID-19 analytics system**, generating substantial social and economic value.

-- **Industry Deployment at Tencent**
-  His multi-behavior recommendation research has been successfully transferred to Tencent and **fully deployed in the WeChat Official Accounts ecosystem**.
+- His multi-behavior recommendation research has been successfully transferred to Tencent and **fully deployed in the WeChat Official Accounts ecosystem**.

 ## 🧺 Academic Service